Focused on Your Goals & Outcomes

 Although there have been changes, every marriage is different, and the courts still have significant discretion in determining awards.
 Whether you are seeking to minimize or maximize an alimony award, the presentation of the facts of your case is very important – both in negotiation and litigation.

-In Florida, there are 5 different types of alimony:
+In Florida, there are several types of alimony:

 2. Bridge-the-gap alimony - is a short-term award designed to help the recipient transition from being married to being single.
 Bridge-the-gap alimony payments may not last more than 2 years and are non-modifiable.
 This form of alimony terminates upon the death or remarriage of the parties.